determined-ai/determined/docs/release-notes/README.md

      If there is a Jira issue associated with the change, the Jira description can be helpful as a guide to what context should also be provided in the release note.

-     Be sure to highlight API changes and backward incompatibilities, discuss any steps that must be taken to upgrade safely.
+     Be sure to highlight API changes and backward incompatibility, and describe any steps that must be taken to upgrade safely.

      Do not include: